-Fortunately, they're not that hard to make with a piece of cardboard, and they really do that last bit for your mittens so they, too, will look spectacular.
-It’s really a shame not to add that extra touch to your finished hand-knitted item, big or small, when you’ve probably put a lot of work into the actual knitting.
+Fortunately, they're not that hard to make yourself using a piece of cardboard, and they really do that last bit for your mittens so they, too, will look spectacular.
+It’s really a shame not to add that extra touch to your finished hand-knitted item, big or small, when you’ve put a lot of work into knitting it.

 First, to create your own cardboard mitten blockers, you want to look for the finished measurements in your pattern.
-You want a template that is slightly shorter across, than the finished width of the mitten is.
+You want a template that is slightly shorter across than the finished width of the mitten.

 For instance, the finished circumference of the knitted mitten pictured above is 7½'', which is 3¾'' across (half the circumference).
 The template, however, only measures 3½''.
 If you want a good, average-sized template that fits most mittens, 3½'' is a good go-to size.

 Why is the template slightly smaller than the mitten?
-This is because the fabric adds additional volume, and a template with the exact measurements that you want your mitten to have will give you a mitten that’s too big, because of the added volume of the fabric.
-Remember, the template is going to be inside the mitten, so the width of the template will be the inside width of the mitten.
+The template is going to be inside the mitten, so the width of the template will be the inside width of the mitten.

-To block your finished mitten, you want to make sure that you squeeze out all excess water.
-Rolling up the wet mitten in a towel and gently stepping on it will give you a nice, moist fabric that won’t wrinkle the cardboard too much when drying.
+To block your finished mittens, you want to make sure that you remove as much excess water from the fabric as possible.
+Roll up the wet mittens in a clean, dry towel and gently step on.
+This will give you a nice, moist fabric.

 You may want to cut out a thumb, too.
-Just remember that it'll have to be separated from the mitten body; otherwise it'll be impossible to pull the mitten on.
+Just remember, it has to be separated from the mitten body; otherwise it's almost impossible to pull the mitten on.
 After you've inserted the mitten template, carefully insert the thumb template into the knitted thumb.